cwhite911/docker-stacks/geospatial-notebook/README.md

 ## Build from source

-To build the image you have first to [download the source code](https://github.com/lucadelu/docker-stacks/archive/geospatial.zip) and extract it, enter in the folder and as root user run
+To build the image you have first to [download the source code](https://github.com/lucadelu/docker-stacks/archive/geospatial.zip) and extract it, enter in the geospatial-notebook folder and as root user run

 ```
 docker build -t jupyter/geospatial-notebook .